Focus (linguistics): Formalist approaches

-Focus may be highlighted either prosodically or syntactically or both, depending on the language.
-In syntax, this can be done assigning focus markers, as shown in (1), or by preposing as shown in (2):
+Focus may be highlighted prosodically, syntactically or both, depending on the language.
+In syntax, this can be shown by assigning focus markers, as shown in (1), or by preposing as shown in (2):

 (1) I saw [JOHN] _{f}.

 (2) [JOHN] _{f}, I saw.

 In (1), focus is marked syntactically with the subscripted ‘f’, which is realized phonologically by a nuclear pitch accent.
 Clefting induces an obligatory intonation break.
 Therefore, in (2), focus is marked via word order and a nuclear pitch accent.

-In English, focus also relates to phonology and has ramifications for how and where suprasegmental information such as rhythm, stress, and intonation is encoded in the grammar, and in particular intonational tunes that mark focus.
+In English, focus also relates to phonology and has ramifications for how and where suprasegmental information, such as rhythm, stress, and intonation, is encoded in the grammar, and in particular intonational tunes that mark focus.
 Speakers can use pitch accents on syllables to indicate what word(s) are in focus.
 New words are often accented while given words are not.
 The accented word(s) forms the focus domain.
 However, not all of the words in a focus domain need be accented.
 (See for rules on accent placement and focus-marking).
 The focus domain can be either broad, as shown in (3), or narrow, as shown in (4) and (5):

 (3) Did you see a grey dog or a cat?
 I saw [a grey DOG] _{f}.

 (4) Did you see a grey dog or a grey cat?
 I saw a grey [DOG] _{f}.

 (5) Did you see a grey dog or a black dog?
 I saw a [GREY] _{f} dog.

-The question/answer paradigm shown in (3)–(5) has been utilized by a variety of theorists to illustrate the range of contexts a sentence containing focus can be used felicitously.
+The question/answer paradigm shown in (3)–(5) has been utilized by a variety of theorists to illustrate the range of contexts where a sentence containing focus can be used felicitously.
 Specifically, the question/answer paradigm has been used as a diagnostic for what counts as new information.
 For example, the focus pattern in (3) would be infelicitous if the question was ‘Did you see a grey dog or a black dog?’.

 In (3) and (4), the pitch accent is marked in bold.
 In (3), the pitch accent is placed on dog but the entire noun phrase a grey dog is under focus.
 In (4), the pitch accent is also placed on dog but only the noun dog is under focus.
 In (5), pitch accent is placed on grey and only the adjective grey is under focus.

 Historically, generative proposals made focus a feature bound to a single word within a sentence.
 Noam Chomsky and Morris Halle formulated a Nuclear Stress Rule that proposed there to be a relation between the main stress of a sentence and a single constituent.
 Since this constituent is prominent sententially in a way that can contrast with lexical stress, this was originally referred to as "nuclear" stress.
-The purpose of this rule was to capture the intuition that within each sentence, there is one word in particular that is accented more prominently because of its importance, which is said to form the nucleus of that sentence.
+The purpose of this rule was to capture the intuition that, within each sentence, there is one word in particular that is accented more prominently because of its importance, which is said to form the nucleus of that sentence.